carvedkarma/Konvoy/replit.md

   - `can_manage_users`: Ability to manage user accounts
   - `can_manage_roles`: Ability to create/delete custom roles
 - **Owner**: Full control including role management page
+- **Locked UI States**: Users see all features but without permission see lock icons and locked panels

 ### Uber API Integration
 - Custom API client in `objects/uberDev.py` interacts with Uber's internal endpoints